 - Sawday’s – Beautiful country homes and cottages await you via this website.
 They even have an entire page dedicated to dog friendly breaks.

-Shandos from Travelnuity has also created this great ‘how-to’ guide that shows you where the dog friendly filters are for popular accommodation booking sites: Hotels.com, Booking.com and Airbnb.
+Shandos from Travelnuity has also created this great ‘how-to’ guide that shows you where the dog friendly filters are for popular accommodation booking sites: Hotels.com and Booking.com.

 Review sites are chock full of useful information